ninjaofawesome/newsdash/README.md

 ## What is this?

 Newsdash is a project I am building to get more familiar with routing and to try building a few components.
+Additionally, it incorporates the Google Maps API and D3.

 ## How do I install it?